 Experience

-- Represented a Wisconsin chain of dental clinics in collective bargaining, and negotiated innovative agreements with two unions to facilitate comprehensive restructuring of our client’s clinic workforces.
+• Represented a chain of dental clinics in collective bargaining, and negotiated innovative agreements with two unions to facilitate comprehensive restructuring of our client’s clinic workforces.

-- Defended a national taxicab company in a wage and hour case in which Chicago cab drivers challenged the industry business model.
-The plaintiffs asserted that cab drivers were employees under the Illinois Wage Payment and Collection Act (IWPCA) and, therefore, the defendant cab companies had violated the law by failing to pay minimum wage and overtime and by deducting fees from the drivers’ wages.
-The Seventh Circuit rejected these claims and found that the IWPCA did not apply to the drivers, because the cab companies did not promise or contract to pay wages to the drivers.
+• Defended a national taxicab company in a wage and hour case in which cab drivers challenged the industry business model.
+The plaintiffs asserted that cab drivers were employees under state law and, therefore, the defendant cab companies had violated the law by failing to pay minimum wage and overtime and by deducting fees from the drivers’ wages.
+The Seventh Circuit rejected these claims and found that the cited law did not apply to the drivers, because the cab companies did not promise or contract to pay wages to the drivers.